dataninjafi/Getting-and-Cleaning-data---Course-Project/codebook.md

 Codebook
 =======

-* Original dataset
+* Original data set
 * Description of datafiles and variables downloaded and read in by the run_analysis.R script
 * Description of the script
-2. a
-3. b
-code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md

-* Original dataset
+* Information about "independent tidy data set with the average of each variable for each activity and each subject"

+## Original data set

 Original dataset with documentation can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Description of datafiles, variables and values downloaded and read by the run_analysis.R script